zulu-openjdk/zulu-openjdk/README.md

-What is Zulu? ![Zulu Duke in a Box][1]
+What is Azul Zulu? ![Zulu Duke in a Box][1]
 ======================================

-Zulu is a binary distribution of the open-source OpenJDK project for Linux, Windows, and MacOS operating systems.
+Azul Zulu builds of OpenJDK are fully tested and TCK compliant builds of OpenJDK for Linux, Windows, and macOS operating systems.

-Zulu distributions are fully tested and verified for compatibility builds of the latest versions of OpenJDK 7-16.

-Zulu comes in two flavours: Zulu Community Edition, a completely free version, and Zulu Enterprise Edition that is backed by full commercial support.
+Azul Zulu comes in two flavours: Azul Zulu Community Edition, a completely free version, and commercially supported Azul Zulu builds of OpenJDK.

-Zulu is built, tested, supported, and delivered by [Azul Systems][2].

-Check out [Zulu Overview][3] for more information.
+Check out [Azul Zulu Overview][3] for more information.

-Alpine, Centos, Debian, and Ubuntu Docker official images of Zulu are available in the following repositories:
+Alpine, Centos, Debian, and Ubuntu Docker official images of Azul Zulu are available in the following repositories:

   * [azul/zulu-openjdk-alpine][4]
   * [azul/zulu-openjdk-centos][5]